Babusrinivasan76/atlasgluestudiointegration/README.md

 ## Summary

-Hope this technical guide would have helped you in migrating the data into the MongoDB Atlas cluster through the AWS Glue services.
+Hope this technical guide helped you in migrating the data into the MongoDB Atlas cluster using the AWS Glue services.

-This solution can be used for any of the source data to be migrated to MongoDB Atlas.
+This solution can be extended to any of the AWS Glue compatible source data , and the same can be migrated to MongoDB Atlas.

 For any assistance please reach out to partner@mongodb.com